Next Start

 • Learn to use alignment, tire and balancer equipment

-In this course, you will learn to diagnose and service wheel bearings, brake power assist systems, brake hydraulic systems, parking brakes, brake electrical systems, anti-lock, traction control and stability control systems.
-You will learn the different components used in hydraulic brake systems, including the assembly and disassembly of the master cylinder, calipers, drum assembly, and proper bleeding.
+In this course topic, you can learn to diagnose and service wheel bearings, brake power assist systems, brake hydraulic systems, parking brakes, brake electrical systems, anti-lock, traction control and stability control systems.
+You will be taught the different components used in hydraulic brake systems, including the assembly and disassembly of the master cylinder, calipers, drum assembly, and proper bleeding.

 Anti-lock braking systems (ABS) are on every vehicle built today, and there are multiple ways to make them work.
-Upon completion of this course, you will have an understanding of the brake systems used in vehicles on the road.
+Upon completion of this course, students understand the fundamentals.

 Key Takeaways: